MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-d3dkmt_wddm_2_9_caps.md

 ## -description

-Indicates various capabilities starting in Windows Display Driver Model v2.9.
+Reserved for system use.
+Do not use.

 ## -struct-fields

 ### -field HwSchSupportState

-DXGK_FEATURE_SUPPORT_*XXX* value that specifies the driver support state for GPU supported hardware scheduling.
+DXGK_FEATURE_SUPPORT_*XXX* value that specifies the driver support state for GPU-supported hardware scheduling.
 This field can be one of the following values:

 | Value | Meaning |
 | ----- | ------- |